ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-06-19-document-processing-framework.md

 comments: true
 author: "LJ MIRANDA"
 published: true
+header-img: /assets/png/dpt/header.png
-tags: [spacy, machine learning, prodigy, huggingface, rpa, document processing]
+tags: [spacy, machine learning, prodigy, huggingface, rpa, document processing, transformers]
 description: |
     Document processing may not be the sexiest problem of the century, but it may as well be one of the important ones.
 In this blog post, I'll discuss a